deobandana/Machine-learning-challenge/README.md

 steps involve:

---> Reading and clening the csv data.
+--> Reading and cleaning the csv data.

 --> classifing the planets in three different categories and removing features that having liitle weight.